gromeck/Playstation-Lamp/README.md

 There is a [Playstation Lamp](https://www.google.com/search?q=playstation+lamp) available which consist of the classic Playstation icons (triangle, cricle, cross and square).
 This lamp has LED in these icons and a small controller in the base bar.

-Why not use this lamp to connected it to the smart home via MQTT to get its state as well use it to signal some conditions.
+Why not use this lamp to connect it to the smart home via MQTT to get its state as well use it to signal some conditions?

 ## Solution